About this listing

 This large studio apartment is on the ground floor of a beautiful redbrick townhouse, built in 1792.
 Both house and apartment retain all their original features, combined with modern comforts.

-The apartment has a fantastic 10ft window and overlooks the square on a quiet side street.
+The apartment has a fantastic 10ft window and overlooks a quiet side street, with an oblique view of the park.
 It has a working black Kilkenny marble fireplace with a spectacular gilt over-mantle mirror.
+The log basket is fully stocked with fuel- we charge cost price on an 'honour system'.
 The fully equipped kitchen has a granite worktop, a gas hob, electric oven, dishwasher and microwave.

 The rest of the apartment is comfortably furnished with period furniture including a Georgian oval 'hunt' dining table and four matching chairs, a comfortable 6 ft., sofa, TV & DVD player along with an iPod/iPhone dock for music.
 A small library of Irish books, and DVD's is available.

 The bedroom is upstairs and overlooks the apartment.
-It has a comfortable double mattress, goose down duvet and pillows and pure cotton sheets.
+It has a comfortable contract-quality double bed ,Siberian white goose down duvet and pillows and pure Pima/Egyptian cotton sheets.
 Read in comfort with vintage Anglepoise reading lights.
 Please note there is restricted headroom in the sleeping loft, and consequently, the bed is low.

-A single memory foam mattress, or a 90cm contract-quality single bed, and extra linens are available for a third guest.
+A 90cm contract-quality single bed, and extra linens are available for a third guest.
 A charge of €10, to cover the cost of the extra laundry, will be collected upon arrival, if the room is occupied as a twin.

 The bathroom has a high-pressure shower and loads of storage space.